Host-Aware Control of Gene Expression using Data-Enabled Predictive Control: CONCLUSION

 \section{CONCLUSION}

 In this paper, we have derived a model for simultaneous control of synthetic gene expression and host growth using nutrient media concentration and optogenetic inputs.
-A coarse-grained bacterial cell model was used to couple the synthetic genes with the \textit{E. coli} host.
-To control this two-input two-output system, linear DeePC was combined with basis functions to linearise the input nonlinearities.
+To control this two-input two-output system, linear DeePC was combined with basis functions to accommodate input nonlinearities.
 Additionally, model reduction was applied to reduce the amount of data for DeePC.
 The robustness of the DeePC controller was evaluated against delay uncertainty, basis function parameter uncertainty, and measurement noise.
 Future research could extend the robustness analysis to general model parameters, introduce state noise, and use the stochastic Gillespie algorithm to simulate the system dynamics.

 The performance of DeePC was compared against model-free PI control, model-based SLMPC, Deep MPC, and DDPG.
 The simulations demonstrated that PI control is outperformed by all algorithms except for Deep MPC, which underperformed due to the use of binary inputs.
 The SLMPC, DeePC, and DDPG algorithms perform similarly well, but DeePC remains significantly more sample efficient than DDPG.
 Future research could investigate the transferability of the DDPG algorithm, i.e.\ whether the sample efficiency increases when DDPG is re-trained on a similar system.